Blue Hill at Stone Barns Wedding | Kate and Andrew

 And then Kate contacted me to inquire about me photographing her intimate and unfussy wedding in the private dining room at Blue Hill at Stone Barns.
 When I read her first email, my excitement could not be contained and I actually screamed.

-Let me break down my dream for you.
+Let me break down my Blue Hill at Stone Barns wedding dream

 Yeah, Kate and Andrew’s wedding checked off the major components of my dream wedding.
 However, it exceeded my lofty expectations in a couple of other ways.